DanielaK13/Minecraft/README.md

 # Minecraft

-This is Steve from Minecraft using OpenGL in C:
+This is Steve from Minecraft using OpenGL:

 ![Steve](textures/steve.PNG)